 Information about submission deadlines

 The International Assistance Committee meets twice a year to consider applications for project support.
 The first meeting of our academic year is usually held in early December and the second meeting takes place in early June.

 Requests for funding from the OTF International Assistance Fund will not be processed during the summer months (June to August).
-Applications will only be accepted commencing on September 15.
+Applications will only be accepted commencing in September.

 • Applications received by November 1 will be considered by the committee in early December.
 If your application is received after November 1, it will be held on file for consideration at the June meeting.

 • Applications received by May 1 will be considered by the committee in early June.
 If your application is received after May 1, it will not be carried forward to the next year.
 A new application must be submitted.

 Requests from India

 On October 2, 2020, OTF learned that the Government of India amended the Foreign Contribution (Regulation) Act (Bill 2020).
 As of September 29, 2020, Section 7 of the Act has been substituted by a new section which states: “No organization which is registered and granted a certificate or has obtained prior permission under Foreign Contribution Regulation Act, 2010 and receives any foreign contribution, shall transfer such foreign contribution to any other organization.”